-An abandoned boat left to freeze in Lake Ontario angered some Toronto residents at Humber Bay Park this month.
+An abandoned boat left to freeze in Lake Ontario angered some Toronto residents at Humber Bay Park last year.

-The boat is tied to a public dock and appears to be damaged, likely due to recent frigid temperatures.
+The boat was tied to a public dock and appeared to be damaged, likely due to frigid temperatures last winter.

-It was sinking last week, according to a post in the Humber Bay Shores Discussion Facebook group.
-People noticed the boat had been tied to public moorings over the last few months.
+It was sinking at one point, according to a post in the Humber Bay Shores Discussion Facebook group.
+People noticed the boat had been tied to public moorings for many months.

 "Anybody know what the deal is with this boat?
 Been here a few months but now it's finally sunk," Michael Ventrella posted.

 Several residents raised concerns about potential environmental hazards and Humber Bay Park becoming a dumping ground for old boats.

 "Now the sunken boat is a biohazard as fluids might be leaking into the lake," one resident said.

 Others suggested the government would have to remove the boat.